Can You Afford To NOT Make The Time?

 - The dress you want to wear doesn’t fit – or isn’t clean, and a new dry cleaning priority kicks in

-- An argument takes place with your partner – that could have been avoided if a few minutes extra was taken to connect and really ‘get’ one another and be on the same page about the subject yesterday
+- An argument takes place with your partner – that could have been avoided if a few minutes extra was made to connect and really ‘get’ one another and be on the same page about the subject yesterday

 - You have to put out a fire at work because you didn’t take enough time to put it ON your to-do list and ensure it was flagged appropriately, so it wasn’t missed.

-All of which by-the-way, require MORE time to resolve, than they would have IF you’d prioritise the VALUE of it sooner.
+All of which by-the-way, require MORE time to resolve than they would have IF you’d prioritise the VALUE of it sooner.

-You know… letting Other People’s Priorities dictate what you should be doing, rather than allowing yourself the confidence to turn things down, set timeframes that suits YOU or do it after the important thing that YOU want to do, is done.
+You know, letting other people’s priorities dictate what you should be doing, rather than allowing yourself the confidence to turn things down, set timeframes that suits YOU.
+Or do it after the important thing that YOU want to do is done.